 There are two types of soft-tissue tumors: those that are malignant (soft-tissue sarcomas) and those that are benign, or noncancerous.
 Most of the time, soft-tissue tumors are not sarcomas, but lumps of noncancerous tissue.
 Typically, these soft-tissue tumors develop in adults and are more common tumors than bone sarcomas, or bone cancer.

 Patients often first notice a lump of soft-tissue mass.
 In order to know for certain that the mass is not soft-tissue sarcoma, an oncologist will perform tests and make a diagnosis.
-Typically, a biopsy of the soft tissue is taken, and if sarcoma is discovered, the orthopedic oncologist, the doctor specializing in diagnosis and treatment of bone cancers and diseases, will talk to the patient about their soft-tissue sarcoma and treatment options.
+Typically, a biopsy of the soft tissue is taken, and if sarcoma is discovered, the orthopaedic oncologist, the doctor specializing in diagnosis and treatment of bone cancers and diseases, will talk to the patient about their soft-tissue sarcoma and treatment options.

 To better understand a cancerous growth like a malignant soft-tissue tumor, the tumor will be classified by both its tissue type as well as grade.
 The lower the grade, the lower the risk for aggressive growth at the original site or for the tumor to metastasize later on.
 Doctors will often schedule an imaging test like an MRI scan for a patient with a soft-tissue tumor.
-This will also allow the orthopedic oncologist to more closely examine the tumor and see if the tissues are normal, if there are sarcoma tissues, or whether or not the tumor is impacting any nearby tissues, like nerves or blood vessels.
+This will also allow the orthopaedic oncologist to more closely examine the tumor and see if the tissues are normal, if there are sarcoma tissues, or whether or not the tumor is impacting any nearby tissues, like nerves or blood vessels.

 If you have a soft-tissue mass and were recently diagnosed with soft-tissue sarcoma, it can be helpful to build your knowledge about how it is treated.
 Here are some terms that can help you better understand soft-tissue tumors, bone disease, and related issues: